danielbodnar/awesome-stars/README.md

 - [justjavac/vscode-deno](https://github.com/justjavac/vscode-deno) - [Deprecated] Move to https://github.com/denoland/vscode_deno
 - [yatki/vscode-surround](https://github.com/yatki/vscode-surround) - 🔥 A simple yet powerful extension to add wrapper templates around your code blocks
 - [romsper/qa-automation-base](https://github.com/romsper/qa-automation-base) - There are basic projects for automation frameworks based on Kotlin/Java and TypeScript for the backend, frontend, and mobile.
-- [akshayp7/playwright-typescript-playwright-test](https://github.com/akshayp7/playwright-typescript-playwright-test) - This is Boilerplate/Template for Playwright-Typescript framework for Web-UI, api, Mobile Emulation, DB and Visual testing.
-Docker image, SonarQube and Lighthouse setup is also implemented .
+- [akshayp7/playwright-typescript-playwright-test](https://github.com/akshayp7/playwright-typescript-playwright-test) - This is a boilerplate/template for a Playwright-Typescript framework for web UI, API, mobile emulation, DB, and visual testing.
+Docker image, SonarQube, Lighthouse, GitHub Actions setup with Slack not
 - [imbhargav5/nextbase-nextjs-supabase-starter](https://github.com/imbhargav5/nextbase-nextjs-supabase-starter) - 🚀⚡️ Free Boilerplate and Starter kit for Next.js 14+, Supabase, Tailwind CSS 3.2 and TypeScript. 🚀 Next.js 🔥 Supabase 💻 TypeScript 💚 ESLint 🎨 Prettier 🐶 Husky 🧹 Lint-Staged 🧪 Jest 🧪 Testing Library 🕹️
 - [airtasker/spot](https://github.com/airtasker/spot) - Spot is a concise, developer-friendly way to describe your API contract.
 - [sebastianwessel/surrealdb-client-generator](https://github.com/sebastianwessel/surrealdb-client-generator) - Tool which generates a typescript client for SurrealDB and zod schema of a given database